joaquimgamero/nf-reports-test/README.md

 # nf-reports-test

-This is a dummy pipeline which basically publishes all the resources into the results folder.
+This is a dummy pipeline which basically publishes all the resources into the results folder, but implemented using DSL2.